KJHansford/AuditoryResizing/README.md

 These materials are a computationally reproducible version of the paper:

-Hansford, K.J., Baker, D.H., McKenzie, K.J. & Preston, C.E.
+Hansford, K.J., Baker, D.H., McKenzie, K.J. & Preston, C.E.J.
 (2023).
-Multisensory Integration and Proprioceptive Drift During Resizing Illusions.
-Preprint: https://doi.org/10.31234/osf.io/n56ha
+Multisensory Integration and Proprioceptive Plasticity During Resizing Illusions

 The file AudioManuscript.Rmd is an R markdown file that will perform all analyses and figure creation, and produce a pdf version of the manuscript.